 PLACE SHOPS Wheeling, Illinois.
 Structured an investment affiliate to acquire and operate as asset manager and general partner a 6,700 square foot retail development tenanted by local and regional users.
 Acting as asset manager and general partner, arranged a lease with U.S. Cellular, a national provider of wireless telephone services, for 27% of the project at a rental rate 39% higher than the previous user.
 Subsequently entered into a loan re-write with the existing mortgage lender, providing for a five year extension of the loan with an interest rate 125 bps lower than the originally structured loan.
 (Ongoing since 2000—asset sold in 2011)

 DOWIE COMMONS SHOPPING

 CENTER Zion, Illinois.
 Acting as asset manager and developer, initiated and completed development of the 7,400 square foot, five tenant first phase of a 1.1 acre retail development anchored by Allied Domecq QSR (Baskin Robbins/Dunkin’ Donuts, and shadow anchored by Great Lakes Credit Union.
 As part of the development process, administered and completed a major environmental cleanup process, and arranged for county and local municipal entitlement funding and credits.
-(On-going since 2000)
+(Sold in 2021)